La Toca Formation: Description

-In the vicinity of Esperanza, La Toca Formation is cropping out in the northeast of the geologic map, while it is also present in the neighboring municipalities of Imbert and San Francisco Arriba.
+In the vicinity of Esperanza, La Toca Formation is cropping out in the northeast of the geological map, while it is also present in the neighboring municipalities of Imbert and San Francisco Arriba.
 The formation in this area comprises rhythmic alternations of ochre fine-to-medium-grained, locally grading to course-grained sandstones and greyish clayey and ochre marls.
 This succession is locally cut by meters thick microconglomerates and conglomerates with rounded and subrounded clasts.
 Analysis of the clasts in San Francisco Arriba shows the clasts consist of up to ten percent of volcanic rock fragments, mainly limestone fragments (23-42%), quartz (8-33%), chert of up to five percent and minor metamorphic rock fragments.
 The matrix which comprises about a quarter of the volume is micritic.

 The formation is in this area poor in microfossils, although foraminifera of Catapsydrax af. dissimilis, Globigerinoides trilobus, Globigerina sp., Globorotalia sp., Cibicides sp., Brizalina sp., Reophax sp., ?Cassidulina sp. and Pirgo sp. have been found in the succession.

 Turbidite deposition moved to the northeast during the Miocene.